Last Updated: Dec. 26, 2013

 Advertisements and Third-Party Ad Servers

 You may receive advertisements for Debt.org from third parties.
-For example, you may receive a pop-up ad, a banner ad or a displayed text link ad for our site while you are on an unrelated, third-party website.
-You could also get one of our ads served up through a social media site or cell phone app or on some other medium.
-Such advertisements are served by the third-party site that you visit and are not controlled by Debt.org.
+For example, you may receive a pop-up ad, a banner ad or a displayed text link ad for our website while you are on an unrelated, third-party website.
+You could also get one of our ads served up through a social media website or cell phone app or on some other medium.
+Such advertisements are served by the third-party website that you visit and are not controlled by Debt.org.
 In addition, such advertisements may be placed by third-party ad servers or ad networks such as DoubleClick.
 These companies may employ cookies and action tags to measure advertising effectiveness.
 You may find more information at the website of either the individual ad network or the Network Advertising Initiative.

 Cookies and IP Addresses

 We track Internet Protocol addresses.
 An IP address identifies your computer when navigate the Internet.
 These cookies allow us to track how you navigate on Debt.org for each session.
 If you do not clear out your cookies before you return for another visit to Debt.org, we can track you over time.
 In other words, we will collect data that says you are repeat visitor.
 The kinds of data we collect includes what kind of browser you are using, what pages you visit and for how long and whether you responded to a call-to-action.
 If you set your browser or other software to employ “do not track” software, we do not collect any cookie-related information on you.
-We do not share any cookie-related information with partners, vendors, affiliates or affiliate websites.
+We do not share any cookie-related information with business associates, vendors, affiliates or affiliate websites.

 Debt.org uses a software technology called clear gifs (also known as web beacons).
 Clear gifs are tiny graphics with a unique identifier.
 They track the online movement of Internet users.
 Clear gifs are not tied to users’ personally identifiable information.
 We also use clear gifs in our HTML-based emails to let us know which emails the recipients have opened.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
-If users would like to opt-out of these emails, please see the Opt Out section within any email you receive from us or unsubscribe from our homepage by going here.
+If users would like to opt-out of these emails, please see the unsubscribe section or link within any email you receive from us or unsubscribe from our homepage by going here.

 Offering You Choices